orikom/friday-ice-party/QUICKSTART.md

 1. Click "Admin" in the navigation
 2. Click "Create Event"
 3. Fill in:
-   - Title: "Friday Pool Party"
+   - Title: "Friday Ice Party"
    - Description: "Join us for a fun evening!"
    - Category: "party"
    - Upload an image (optional)